Canon T6 vs Panasonic GF1

 It is notable that the T6 offers wifi support, while the GF1 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

-Both the T6 and the GF1 have been discontinued, but can regularly be found used on eBay.
+Both the T6 and the GF1 have been discontinued, but can regularly be found used on ebay.
 The GF1 was replaced by the Panasonic DMC-GF2, while the T6 was followed by the Canon T7.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.
+Further information on the features and operation of the T6 and GF1 can be found, respectively, in the Canon T6 Manual (free pdf) or the online Panasonic GF1 Manual.

 So how do things add up?
 Is there a clear favorite between the Canon T6 and the Panasonic GF1?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.